-This post contains affiliate links, which means that if you click through and make a purchase we may earn a commission.
+This post contains some affiliate links.
+When you click an affiliate link and make a purchase from the merchant we will earn a small commission.
+That commission is paid by the merchant and not the customer.
+This does not affect the price of the products you buy.
 You can read our full affiliate disclosure by clicking here.

 Bertie is my house rabbit (and mess maker ☺) and as such has the run of certain bunny-proofed rooms of our home where he is happy to shed as much fur as possible.
-Rabbits go through regular moults so his fur can be as difficult to remove from carpets and soft fabrics as that of a cat or dog.
+Rabbits go through regular moults so their fur can be as difficult to remove from carpets and soft fabrics as that of a cat or dog.

 Miele definitely has a reputation for quality and I was keen to see if the build of the machine matched up to what I had heard about them.
 With quality comes a higher price point but if the machine is built to last then it makes the investment worthwhile.
 I think if you want something that does the job, and does it well, you are going to have to pay a little more for it.

-The main one that will be doing the heavy cleaning of the carpets; a head for fabrics; a brush head; and then a nozzle to get into all those hard to reach corners and which was excellent to clean our stairs.
+The main one that will be doing the heavy cleaning of the carpets, a head for fabrics, a brush head, and then a nozzle to get into all those hard-to-reach corners and which was excellent to clean our stairs.
 What I found also with the nozzle head is that it’s great for picking up all my long hair which seems to make its way onto the carpet.
 I run over any problem areas on the floor with this before I do a normal vacuum.
 (Just a tip for those with long hair who will recognise this problem!)
 The main head is also very easy to open up if you get any hair caught around it, so it’s accessible to clean.

 Testing It Out

 The main cleaning head is large, rectangular and grey but what is particularly good about it is that it is not heavy.
 It contains a turbo brush which is meant to lift lint and hair easily, which is what I was about to test.
 At this point all I had to do once the hose was assembled and head attached was plug it in.